.

 PolicyMe is a price leader in term life insurance in Canada because we've cut inefficiencies and middlemen, resulting in a same-quality policy, just more affordable.

-Ivari life insurance: pros and cons
+Ivari insurance: pros & cons

-Pros of Ivari life insurance
+Ivari life insurance pros:

 • Competitive rates on universal life insurance: Last we checked, Ivari came out consistently as the cheapest option, or in the top three.